-Joel Embiid’s & Nikola Jokic’s comparable NBA regular & Playoff stats.
+Joel Embiid’s & Nikola Jokic’s comparable NBA regular & Playoff stats for All-NBA lst & 2nd team selections!

-Here are the stats that I said I would post to compare Embiid’s and Jokic’s regular season and playoff stats used in selecting them to the first and second All-NBA ALL-Star teams.
+Here are the stats that I said I would post to compare Embiid’s and Jokic’s regular season and playoff stats used in selecting them to the first and second All-NBA teams.
+This article is to go along with my latest weekly BLOG this past Tuesday about “basketball players playing basketball versus athletes playing basketball.

 Regular Season Stats 15 categories Embiid leads 9 categories to 6